Gilde Healthcare

 Acquisition in 2021

-Acti-Med is a manufacturer specializing in medical technology, focusing on the development and production of high-quality cannulas and cannula systems for the medical and pharmaceutical sectors.
-The company provides a range of products, including skin punches, curettes, and spinal cannulas, tailored to meet the needs of clients in oncology, pain therapy, pharmaceuticals, and veterinary medicine.
-Acti-Med emphasizes compliance with stringent regulatory standards, ensuring that its medical components and devices are designed to meet the specific requirements of its customers.
+Acti-Med is a manufacturer specializing in medical technology, focusing on the development and production of high-quality cannulas and cannula systems for the medical and pharmaceutical industries.
+The company provides a range of services including product development, tool making, and the production of various medical components such as skin punches, curettes, and spinal cannulas.
+Acti-Med is dedicated to creating tailored, highly-regulated solutions for clients involved in oncology, pain therapy, pharmaceuticals, and veterinary medicine, ensuring that their products meet the stringent requirements of these specialized fields.

 LUMICKS